ZhangYiJiang/wouldyou/README.md

     and fill in the blanks.

      - `SECRET_KEY` can be created using http://www.miniwebtool.com/django-secret-key-generator/
-     - `FACEBOOK_KEY` and `FACEBOOK_SECRET` is from http://developer.facebook.com.
+     - `FACEBOOK_KEY` and `FACEBOOK_SECRET` are from http://developer.facebook.com.
 Use the test app for local testing and the actual app for staging and production

  6. Return to the project root (`cd ..`) and run the database migrations using `./manage.py migrate` or for OSX `python manage.python migrate`